 Cleanup of the contaminated UCFR floodplain is underway in some areas.
-However, it could be many years before the cleanup reaches other parts of the river.
+However, it could be many years, if not decades, before the cleanup reaches other parts of the river.
 In the meantime, mitigation strategies such as erosion control measures or berm rebuilding should be considered.
 For other slickens, such as those at the highest avulsion risk, removal may be the only option.
-High flows the past 3 years have significantly altered the channel above Deer Lodge and future runoff events that activate the floodplain will continue to increase the risk of contaminant mobilization.
+High flows in 2017-2020 years have significantly altered the channel above Deer Lodge and future runoff events that activate the floodplain will continue to increase the risk of contaminant mobilization.
 High-risk slickens that pose the greatest threat to aquatic life need to be addressed as soon as possible to prevent further damage to the ecosystem.

 As slickens continue to erode, we need to investigate the "ultimate fate" of the contaminated sediment that has become mobilized in-channel.
-This could be at least partially investigated through targeted sediment sampling and testing in areas that are suspected sources and sinks.
-The University of Montana Western (UMW) spearheaded a limited sediment contamination scoping assessment in 2019 and found dangerously-elevated levels of instream sediment contamination at the downstream end of contaminated slickens.
+This could at least be partially investigated through targeted sediment sampling and testing in areas that are suspected to be localized sources and sinks.
+The University of Montana Western (UMW) spearheaded a limited sediment contamination scoping assessment in 2019 and found dangerously elevated levels of instream sediment contamination at the downstream end of high risk slickens.
 Additional investigations into the biological ramifications resulting from the transport and deposition of contaminated sediment are needed.

 Recent high flows have damaged the integrity of the berm structures put in place to contain contamination and ongoing study of slicken hazards is needed.
 The CFC and MT FWP plan to conduct annual slicken assessments for the next several years to continue to monitor and document conditions.
+An expedited slicken assessment of Reach B would also be valuable to determine if hazards exist downstream of Garrison.